Security-Onion-Solutions/securityonion-docs/desktop.rst

 .. warning::

-   Security Onion Desktop is not quite ready yet.
-Stay tuned!
+   Security Onion Desktop is still considered experimental!

 Full-time analysts may want to use a dedicated Security Onion desktop.
 This allows you to investigate pcaps, malware, and other potentially malicious artifacts without impacting your Security Onion deployment or your usual desktop environment.